stephensong/elementary/README.md

 ### Feature requests

 Feature requests are welcome.
 Feature requests may be submitted via the [issue tracker](https://github.com/kieranpotts/elementary/issues).
-Please add the "enhancement" label and prefix the issue title "Idea:".
+Please add the "enhancement" label and prefix the title "Idea:".

 Take a moment to consider whether your idea fits with the scope and aims of the project, and what are the benefits versus costs of adding the feature.

 ### Bug reports

-Before reporting a bug, please check that it has not already been reported previously by searching our [issue tracker](https://github.com/kieranpotts/elementary/issues).
+Before reporting a bug, please check that it has not already been reported previously by searching the [issue tracker](https://github.com/kieranpotts/elementary/issues).
 Also check that the problem has not already been fixed by trying to reproduce the problem in the ``master`` branch.

-In order to fix an error, the software maintainers must be able to reproduce it.
+To fix an error, the software maintainers must be able to reproduce it.
 This requires you to be able to demonstrate the bug.
 A good bug report will therefore include at least one of the following:

 - Detailed step-by-step instructions to reproduce the error.
 - A live example of the problem, e.g. a [Codepen](http://codepen.io/).
 - A reduced test case, like the ones in our ``./tests/`` directory.

 Please provide details of the browser name, version number, and operating system in which you experienced the error.
-Describe the outcome your expected, and what's different in the actual outcome.
+Describe the outcome your expected, and what's different about the actual outcome.

-If you are able to identify the source of the bug, such as a specific line or block of code, please include this information in your bug report, too.
+If you can identify the source of the bug, such as a specific line or block of code, please include this information in your bug report, too.

 ### Source changes